The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 But, just remember their hunting and chase instincts.
 If your Welsh Terrier takes off after a squirrel, you may struggle to get their attention.

 Training is a great way to give your dog some exercise.
-So, make sure you fit some in every morning and throughout the day.
+So, make sure you fit some in every morning and through the day.

 Welsh Terrier Health

-Welsh Terriers are generally quite healthy dogs, that live on average into their early teens.
-Some have been known to live as long as 18 years.
+Welsh Terriers are generally quite healthy dogs.
+They live on average into their early teens.
+But, some have been known to live as long as 18 years.

-But, there are a few common health issues that are known to affect these little dogs.
+Despite this, there are a few common health issues that affect these little dogs.

 Breeders should screen their dogs for the following issues before breeding: